For A Great Candidate Experience Measure These Metrics

 Candidate Perception Impacts Recruiting Outcomes

 This means that staffing companies are much less likely to make cost-effective, best-fit placements when candidates have negative impressions of their hiring process.
 Imagine the impact on your staffing company if more than half of your candidate pool never applied.
 Your recruiting costs would skyrocket.
 Now, imagine that your company is already experiencing this.
 If you aren’t effectively tracking and managing candidate perception, then it is!

-The willingness of candidates to apply with your company and candidate experience go hand-in-hand.
+The willingness of candidates to apply with your company and recruitment experience go hand-in-hand.
 This is because the perception of prospective candidates is largely based upon the experiences of other applicants from within candidates’ social networks.
 According to a recent Talent Board research report, more than 80 percent of applicants with positive candidate experiences and over 60 percent of applicants with negative candidate experiences will share their experiences with their inner circles.

 These inner circles are partly composed of other qualified candidates in the same industry, as well as your company’s customers and vendors.
 In fact, candidates who are satisfied with their experience may be twice as likely to become customers.
 The very legs your business stands on may hold firm or wobble and collapse based on your approach to managing the candidate experience.

 How to Hold Recruiters Accountable for Great Candidate Experience

 Recruiters are expected to be employment brand ambassadors who facilitate and safeguard a positive candidate experience.
 The key to success in any role is understanding expectations and having the resources and skills needed to meet those expectations.

 Expectations should be as clear and objective as possible to create consistent results.
 In order for performance criteria to be clear and objective, it must be measurable.
 Fortunately, there are many effective ways to measure candidate experience.

 Measure the Candidate Experience Throughout Your Recruiting Process